Although getting your tax refund fast is often a good way to get quick cash, you should probably avoid a refund anticipation loan (RAL). Here’s why.

 In addition to being extremely expensive, RALs also pose some risks.
 You must repay the loan even if your refund is denied, is less than expected, or is frozen.
 If you can’t repay the loan, the lender may assign the debt to a collection agency.
 The unpaid debt will appear on your credit report.
 And, if you apply for an RAL again next year, the lender may take that refund to pay this year’s unpaid RAL debt, even if you use a different lender or tax preparer.

-It is usually better to be patient and wait for your refund, rather than pay the high fee for a tax refund anticipation loan.
+It is far better to be patient and wait for your refund, rather than pay the high fee for a tax refund anticipation loan.
 In most cases, you can file your return electronically and get the money within a week or two at most (by having the refund deposited directly into your bank account, for example).
 Or you can adjust your withholding so that you get the money during the year instead of at the end of the year as a refund.

 This is an excerpt from Nolo's Solve Your Money Troubles: Debt, Credit & Bankruptcy, by Margaret Reiter and Robin Leonard.